MP-Anselin/UniversityDatabaseApp_java/README.md

     generated file will be `target/universityApp-0.0.1-SNAPSHOT.jar` (even if you used gradle).
  1. In the same window run: `java -jar target/universityApp-0.0.1-SNAPSHOT.jar registration`
  1. Switch to the second window and run: `java -jar target/universityApp-0.0.1-SNAPSHOT.jar authentification`
- 1. Switch to the third window and run: `java -jar target/universityApp-0.0.1-SNAPSHOT.jar administrator`
+ 1. Switch to the third window and run: `java -jar target/universityApp-0.0.1-SNAPSHOT.jar director`
  1. Switch to the fourth window and run: `java -jar target/universityApp-0.0.1-SNAPSHOT.jar teacher`
  1. Switch to the fifth window and run: `java -jar target/universityApp-0.0.1-SNAPSHOT.jar student`
  1. Switch to the sixth window and run: `java -jar target/universityApp-0.0.1-SNAPSHOT.jar university`